yourjelly/odoo/doc/reference/cmdline.rst

         Defaults to 120.

+    .. option:: --limit-time-real-cron <limit>

+        Prevents the cron worker from taking longer than <limit> seconds to process a cron job.
+If the limit is exceeded, the worker is killed.
+As :option:`--limit-time-real`, this is a "wall time" limit including e.g. SQL queries.

+        Set to 0 for no limit.

+        Defaults to limit-time-real.

 .. option:: --max-cron-threads <count>

     number of workers dedicated to cron jobs.
 Defaults to 2.
 The workers are